GPlates/GPlates/doc-python-api/pygplates_installation.rst

   sys.path.insert(1, '/path/to/pygplates')
   import pygplates

-However a better solution is to set the *PYTHONPATH* environment variable so that you don't have to modify all your Python
+However a better solution is to set the *PYTHONPATH* environment variable so that you don't have to modify all your Python scripts.

-scripts:
+**Note**: If pygplates is found in the same directory as the python script you are running, it will be imported and any pygplates in *PYTHONPATH* will be ignored.
+This is because ``sys.path`` is initialised with the directory containing the python script and then *PYTHONPATH*.

+Setting the *PYTHONPATH* environment variable:

 * *MacOS X*: